 – Cut them in half, remove pit.

-– Weigh them so you get 750g, place the fruit into a big kitchen pot.
+– Weigh the fruit so you get 750g, place it into a large kitchen pan.

-– Add sugar then puree them with a hand blender or mixer stick.
+– Add sugar then puree with a stick mixer.

-If you like add a shot dark rum – not for children – into the hot fruit.
+If you like add a shot dark rum to the hot fruit.

 – Place jars for 1-2 minutes upside down (onto the lid), this seals them.
 Then turn them into the right position again.